buildfirst/buildfirst/README.md

 Accompanying code samples and snippets for the _JavaScript Application Design: A Build First Approach_ book.

-This are the accompanying code samples and snippets for a book I wrote about **JavaScript build processes and application architecture**.
+These are the accompanying code samples and snippets for a book I wrote about **JavaScript build processes and application architecture**.
 The samples are organized by chapter, and they appear in the same order as they do in the book, for convenience.
 Many [other resources for this book are listed in its website][2], such as links to _blog posts, articles, essays, books_, and any other particularly relevant topics discussed throughout the book.

 #### Fell out of the skies and would like to learn more about the book?